tianylin98/arxiv_auto_forward/README.md

 # axiv_auto_forward

 Automatically gets Arxiv updates from predefined subject and send to your mailbox on a daily basis.
 It's for personal use, but anyone is welcom to use the code.
-(This repo is still under construction.)
+(This repo is still under construction.
+TODO: filter by date)

 ## Usage
 1. Fork this repo to your own account;